theopenlane/core/cmd/catalog/README.md

 Successfully added module 'Vulnerability Tracking and Management' to subscription
 ```

-While it's not difficult to add a module + price via stripe's UI, it be somewhat annoying to have to set folks up with access to a sandbox account and also isn't conducive for basic autmation with something like Taskfile.
+While it's not difficult to add a module + price via stripe's UI, it be somewhat annoying to have to set folks up with access to a sandbox account and also isn't conducive for basic automation with something like Taskfile.